 This is entirely up to you.
 You can keep them in this stage indefinitely, if you like.
-This is actually what growers will do with a female plant, if they use her for clones.
+This is actually what growers will do with a female plant, if they use her for quality clones.

 When you should take your plants from vegging to flowering depends on how large you want them to get.
 An average strain will double in size during flowering, so you want to take it out of vegging when it is about half the size you would like it to end up having.

-This does depend on the strain, though.
+This does depend on the strains, though.
 If the strain is labeled as short, you can expect it to not double in size during flowering.
 If it is labeled as tall, you can expect it to more than double in size.

 To get your plants to enter the flowering stage, simply adjust the amount of light they get every day.
 Change the lighting schedule to 12 hours on and 12 hours off and your plants will begin to flower.